cybercoder/SDNPsec/README.md

 # SDNPsec
 Emulation of enhanced Port Security on SDN. (mininet, POX, OpenVSwitch)

-Implementation of my algorithem for preventing host location hijacking attacks in pure SDN environments, based on MAC binding.
+Implementation of my algorithem for preventing host location hijacking attacks in pure SDN environments, based on MAC binding and using JWT (RFC 7519).

 If you are using it in academic researches, please reference it.